keyboardio/Kaleidoscope/README.md

 > The optional `with_stickies` argument, if set to `true`, will also cancel
 > sticky one-shot effects.
 If omitted, it defaults to `false`, and not canceling
 > stickies.

+## Plugin properties

+Along with the methods listed above, the `OneShot` object has the following properties too:

 ### `.time_out`